 The intention with this course programme is to be able to provide the same knowledge to other key players in the industry and ultimately ensure understanding of water management and the safety of those working offshore or on vessels.

-If you’re interested in finding out more about these courses please contact Cresent at firstname.lastname@example.org, call us on +44 1224 636870 or complete the contact form below.
+If you’re interested in finding out more about these courses please contact Cresent at firstname.lastname@example.org, call us on +44 1224 636870.